DonDuck1/RPG-Chess-sde-program-assignment-mavel/README.md

 The program should run in a java console.
 We decided on making a chess program, but with our own twist.
 It's the normal chess board and pieces you know and love, but with RPG mechanics integrated into it.
 The program's rules should be as follows:

+    There are 2 players: a white and a black player.
+There is no AI, so you can only play against yourself, locally against someone sitting next to you or online by streaming the program via for example discord.

     Per turn the player can move once and attack once, or move once and do a special action once
         - This does not have to be done with the same piece
         - The player must always move a piece, attacking or doing a special action is voluntary

     Pieces can move like normal chess pieces
+        - Except for that the pawn can always only move 1 spot.
+It can't move 2 spots from its starting position.
+        - Castling (with a rook and a king) is not possible

     If a piece lands on an enemy piece they perform an attack using their damage against the opponent's health and armour